-As the instrumentation at this site was being monitored at a frequency of sixmonthly intervals and in light of the detected ground movements reported from previous monitoring visits (December 2009 and January 2010), it was recommended that Runswick Bay site should be monitored more frequently, on a monthly basis, for a minimum period of six months.
-With additional monitoring events, this would provide monitoring results covering the period December 2009 to July 2010 on which to analyse the nature and rates of ground movements occurring at Runswick Bay.
+As the instrumentation at this site was being monitored at a frequency of sixmonthly intervals, and in light of the detected ground movements reported from previous monitoring visits (December 2009 and January 2010), it was recommended that Runswick Bay site should be monitored more frequently, on a monthly basis, for a minimum period of six months.
+The additional monitoring events provide further monitoring data, covering the period December 2009 to July 2010, on which to analyse the nature and rates of any ground movements occurring within the vicinity of the inclinometers at Runswick Bay.